 Are there any extenuating circumstances that have impacted your time and/or performance in high school that you would like known/considered?
 Through this optional statement, you can share with us relevant pieces of your history that aren't told through the rest of your application that have had an impact on your application materials.

 This space is intended for students to be able to expand on an area of the application that they feel warrants additional explanation.
 This includes, but is not limited to: health issues that affected grades for a specific period of time, a brief explanation of high school course selection, or a description of how or why a student chose between two different activities (e.g. sacrificing a school organization for a part-time job).
 This doesn't need to be a formal essay - just let us know what's going on.
 If this part of the application is used to upload a resume or what appears to be a college admissions essay written on a prompt other than what we've requested, that information will be disregarded.

-2022-23: What is something about which you have changed your mind in the last three years?
-Why?
+2022-23: What is something that you have changed your mind?
+How and why?
+What resulted and what did you learn?

 Essay Writing Tips